NVIDIA/NeMo/README.md

 The `model_size_in_b` parameter indicates how many billion parameters the model should contain, and the tool will provide a config and HPs for a model of that size.
-The `num_nodes` parameter indicates how many nodes will be used to train this model to full convergence, after the HP search is finished.
+The `num_nodes` parameter indicates how many nodes the HP tool should use to run each training job.
-Therefore, it will be ignored by the HP search tool, and it will only be used when generating the final config YAML files.
 The `gpus_per_node` parameter indicates how many GPUs are available in each node.
 To modify the behavior of the heuristics depending on whether 40gb or 80gb A100 GPUs are available, the `gpu_memory_gb` can be set to 40 or 80, respectively, and the HP tool will recommend candidate configs that are more suitable to each setting.